pret/pokefirered/docs/corpse_run_save_format.md

 Load-time reconciliation treats `salvageCatchConsumed` as authoritative, so interrupted transitions cannot duplicate or bypass one-catch completion.

+## Salvage level policy

+Salvage catch eligibility uses an upper-bound-only check: a catch is allowed when the caught level is less than or equal to the dynamic salvage cap (gym ace / Elite Four reference minus 5).
+There is no lower-bound rejection in salvage logic.

+When an out-of-band high-level encounter is caught above the cap, the catch is rejected with the in-battle “too strong to follow” message.
+Encounter-table tuning is expected to guarantee at least one achievable encounter in-band for salvage progression.

 ## Permanent second-death invalidation

 Second-death handling permanently invalidates prior run recovery payload before salvage: